Islandora/documentation/docs/contributing/releasing-islandora.md

 | Jared Whiklo | University of Manitoba | jwhiklo at gmail.com  | 9F45FC2BE09F4D70DA0C7A5CA51C36E8D4F78790 | D4F78790 |
 | Nick Ruest   | York University        | ruestn at yorku.ca    | 159493E15691C84D615B7D1B417FAF1A0E1080CD | 0E1080CD |
 | Seth Shaw   | University of Nevada, Las Vegas        | seth.shaw at unlv.edu    | 2FF65B22AFA7B2A57F054F89D160AA658DAE385F | D160AA658DAE385F |

-## Releasing PHP-based Repositories

-To release the PhP code, you will need `composer` 2 on your system, but most of this process can be completed through Github.
-You can read more about how [releases are managed in a Github repository](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
-Consider module dependency when authoring releases.

 ### JSONLD